Roberts alone in dissent as Supreme Court backs student in religious-speech case

 Roberts noted that “notwithstanding the Court’s protestations to the contrary,” nominal damages in the past have been awarded by courts as a consolation prize and a “hook to allow prevailing plaintiffs to at least recover attorney’s fees and costs.”

-The chief justice said his colleagues can limit the ruling in the future by finding that “where a plaintiff asks only for a dollar, the defendant should be able to end the case by giving him a dollar, without the court needing to pass on the merits of the plaintiff ’s claims.”
+The chief justice said his colleagues can limit the ruling in the future by finding that “where a plaintiff asks only for a dollar, the defendant should be able to end the case by giving him a dollar, without the court needing to pass on the merits of the plaintiff’s claims.”

 He said that “may ultimately save federal courts from issuing reams of advisory opinions.”